How it works

 The method, in one example.

 A communications strategist had been working on a contributed article for her executive for days.
 The draft kept missing — close to his voice, but not quite his.
-We built his Studio Brief, ran the draft through it, and the article came back sharper, closer to how he actually sounds, with a clearer point of view.
+We built his Studio Brief from her knowledge of him and his existing writing, ran the draft through it, and the article came back sharper, closer to how he actually sounds, with a clearer point of view.

 Same writer.
 Same draft.
 The brief did the work.